SystemFw/blog/content/staging/paxos-failures.md

 error or time out, but they will never give inconsistent results: linearisability is always respected.

-This post will focus on `write`, which highlights all the core ideas.
-Reading does have a couple of subtleties as well though, it might be the topic of a future post.
-TODO: review if this remark is necessary

 ## System and Fault model

 When describing a distributed algorithm, we have to specify a _fault